phonetworks/website/docs/overview.md

 While designing Phở Networks, our aim was to build a truly infinitely scalable open source fully extensible social backend.
 The biggest challenge was database.
 Today's popular databases such as MySQL are hard to maintain with growing traffic and millions of daily active users.
 The answer to these problems are (a) to shard your data (b) to switch to a NoSQL solution.
 Although sharding data is tedious and expensive, and NoSQL solutions are notoriously yet to standardize and stabilize.
 In response, inspired by FriendFeed founder Bret Taylor's [schema-less MySQL blog post](http://backchannel.org/blog/friendfeed-schemaless-mysql), we chose to create a stack that would be built upon stable technologies and use atomic methods to establish a horizontally scalable platform to handle any workload.

 At Phở, our default choice of stable keeper of truth has been Redis.
 Although this and all of our choices can be adapted to your platform of choice using custom adapters.
-For indexing, we use ElasticSearch.
+For indexing, we use Neo4J.
 For event-driven messaging, we use ZeroMQ.
-The platform itself is therefore clusterable to an endless number of machines using round-robin DNS and high-availability solutions that continuously listen for service heartbeats.
+The platform itself is therefore clusterable to an endless number of machines using round-robin DNS techniques and high-availability solutions that continuously listen for service heartbeats.

 While this is too many open source technologies to digest, we've made it easy for you to get started via Vagrant and docker images.